What is Zolpidem?

 A medically assisted zolpidem (Ambien, Edluar, Zolpimist, Intermezzo) detox is highly recommended in order to prevent complications and help the user’s body gradually readjust to life without zolpidem in a comfortable way.

-At Castle Craig Rehab Clinic, each patient is personally assessed by our Consultant Psychiatrist, who prescribes a personalised zolpidem (Ambien) detox programme that suits the patient’s medical and drug use history.
+At Castle Craig Rehab Clinic, each patient is personally assessed by our Consultant Psychiatrist, who prescribes a zolpidem (Ambien) detox programme that suits the patient’s medical and drug use history.

 Zolpidem (Ambien) detox involves ongoing medical supervision.
 We provide 24/7 medically monitored detox.
 The patient’s vital signs and zolpidem withdrawal symptoms are continually checked by our inpatient nursing staff.